scala/docs.scala-lang/sips/sip-submission.md

 50% (5) and more than twice the votes against (2).
 In the second situation, the proposal passes the 50% rule but fails the two thirds rule since 5 is not 6 (twice the number of votes against, 3).
-In the third situation, the proposal is accepted because 5 is equal to 50% of all the Committee members and is twice the number of votes against (2).
+In the third situation, the proposal is accepted because 5 is equal to 50% of all the committee members and is twice the number of votes against (2).

 ### Responsibilities of the members

 - Review the proposals they are assigned to.
-The process lead will always notify them two weeks in advance, at minimum.
+The Process Lead will always notify them two weeks in advance, at minimum.
 - Play a role in the discussions, learn in advance about the topic if needed, and make up their mind in the voting process.